 Be creative.
 Creativity is your chance to take a risk and have some fun.
 You can probably get away with things that may cause Facebook and Instagram audiences to turn up their noses.

 Be in the moment.
 Show behind-the-scenes content.
 Raw, unedited moments that let the user feel like they are there are fantastic.
 Show them the set of your shoots, your team in a fun moment, or anything else that is organic and real.

 You should probably sell somewhere else.
 TikTok users are young.
 If you’re going for a hard sell, that may not be the place.

 Not all of TikTok’s press has been good.
-While there is likely some value to be had for your brand, here are a few things to be aware of:
+While there is some value for your brand, here are a few things to be aware of:

-- Dangerous challenges: A lot of TikTok challenges have proven dangerous.
-While this is not exclusive to TikTok, nor the fault of the platform, it’s a good idea to be aware of the possibility of people getting hurt as the result of a challenge.
+- Dangerous challenges: A lot of TikTok challenges have proven hazardous.
+While this is not exclusive to TikTok, nor the platform’s fault, it’s a good idea to be aware of the possibility of people getting hurt as the result of a challenge.

-- The predator problem: They’ve added some new features to try to combat this, but there are some inherent flaws that exist in the platform that allow this problem to continue – not the least of which is the age of the users in the first place.
+The predator problem: They’ve added some new features to combat this, but some inherent flaws exist in the platform that allows this problem to continue – not the least of which is the age of the users in the first place.

 Automate social posts and walk away

 No, seriously.
 Automate your social posts.
 Then focus on stuff that can make you better.
 Automated social posting can take all of the guesswork and tedium out of your day today, and it’s worth it.
 We promise.